 Writing Fellows: Information for Faculty

-What is a Writing Fellow?
+What is the Writing Fellows program?

-The students who serve as Writing Fellows are skilled writers who have demonstrated an enthusiasm for thinking and learning about the writing process as well as a commitment to helping their peers.
-They undergo a full semester of training in an upper English class and then another semester of experience in the Center for Writing Excellence in where they read recent work from composition studies, practice commenting on student drafts, conduct original research on writers and writing, and reflect on their own experiences as writers and tutors.
-As they write marginal and end comments on student papers, Fellows bear in mind both the general principles they learn about in their training and the specific issues to which they are directed by their supervising professor.
+Writing Fellows are articulate, insightful, high-achieving undergraduates who have demonstrated an enthusiasm for thinking and learning about the writing process as well as a commitment to helping their peers.
+They undergo a full semester of training in an upper-level English class, in which they read recent work in composition studies, practice commenting on student drafts, conduct original research on writers and writing, and reflect on their own experiences as writers and tutors.
+Thereafter, they gain a full semester of experience working as a Writing Assistant in the Center for Writing Excellence.

-What Writing Fellows can / can’t do:
+What do Writing Fellows do?

 Writing Fellows support faculty's writing instruction and students' writing achievement by providing thoughtful, meaningful, and constructive written feedback on drafts.
 While conferencing with students, Writing Fellows help students brainstorm ideas, articulate and organize thoughts, and strengthen content.
 Writing Fellows do not grade papers, attend class, or demonstrate expertise in a course's subject matter.

 How do faculty benefit from participation in the program?

 Some faculty have informed us that working with Writing Fellows saves them time during the grading process.
 Others maintain that while they spend the same amount of time grading, they can concentrate on issues of course content because Writing Fellows have already talked with students about matters of structure and organization.
 Several faculty have also stated that working with Writing Fellows has led them to clarify their course goals and revise their assignments.